-There are a host of beautiful trees and lots of wildlife to be enjoyed in the rec, whether it be on the lake, along the river bed or in the woodland and hedgerows.
+There are a host of beautiful trees and lots of wildlife to be enjoyed in the rec, whether it be on the lake, along the river bed or in the spinney, woodland, orchard field and hedgerows.

 The lake is home to many birds including: Swans, mallard ducks, moorhens, coots, canadian geese, sometimes seagulls and more rarely, Egyptian ducks, tufted ducks and herons.
 Frogs, toads and newts abound at mating time and the lake is full of their eggs.
 Many water insects can be seen in the water like pond skaters, water boatmen, daphnia and in the summer dragonflies hover over the surface.